Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Sufficient Conditions for Recovery

-In this section, we prove a sufficient condition for the recovery of $S$.
-The notation in this section assumes discrete variables and observations, however simply replacing the related sums with appropriate integrals generalize the notation to the continuous case.
-We consider models with non-scaling distributions, i.e., models where the observation model and the variable distributions/densities and number of relevant variables $|S| = K$ do not depend on scaling variables $N$ or $T$.
-Group testing as set up in Section \ref{subsec:group_testing} for fixed $K$ is an example of such a model.
+In this section, we derive upper bounds on the number of samples required to recover $S$.
+We consider models with non-scaling distributions, i.e., models where the observation model, the variable distributions/densities, and the number of relevant variables $|S| = K$ do not depend on scaling variables $N$ or $T$.
+Group testing as set up in Section \ref{subsec:group_testing} for fixed $K$ is an example of such model.
 We defer the discussion of models with scaling distributions and $K$ to Section \ref{subsec:scaling}.

 To derive the sufficiency bound for the required number of samples, we analyze the error probability of a Maximum Likelihood (ML) decoder \cite{gallager}.
-For this analysis, we assume that $S_1$ is the true set $S_\omega$ among $\omega \in {\cal I}$.
-We can assume this w.l.o.g.\ due to the equi-probable support, IID variables and observation model symmetry assumptions (A1)-(A4), thus we can write
+For this analysis, we assume that $S_1$ is the true set $\So$ among $\omega \in {\cal I}$.
+We can assume this w.l.o.g.\ due to the equiprobable support, IID variables and the observation model symmetry assumptions (A1)--(A5).
+Thus, we can write

-For this reason, we omit the conditioning on $S_1$ on the error probability expressions throughout this section.
+For this reason, we omit the conditioning on $S_1$ in the error probability expressions throughout this section.

 The ML decoder goes through all $\binom{N}{K}$ possible sets $\omega \in {\cal I}$ and chooses the set $S_{\omega^*}$ such that